8 Best Homeowners Insurance Companies in Washington DC of 2023

 How Much Does Homeowners Insurance Cost in Washington, DC?

-If you are looking for the cheapest homeowners insurance, bear in mind that the cost differs for each homeowner and widely depends on how much coverage you buy.
+If you are looking for the cheapest homeowners insurance in Washington DC, bear in mind that the cost differs for each homeowner and depends on how much coverage you buy.

 The national average is $1,395 per year or $115 per month with the same dwelling coverage.